aseekatz/AnaerobeWorkshop/README.md

 #### Text Editor

 While not required for this workshop, we recommend downloading some type of text editor to easily visualize your code.
 [Sublime Text](https://www.sublimetext.com/) is a basic editor and can be installed on Windows or MacOS.
 Nano should be pre-installed on both Mac OS X and Linux.
-If you are using MacOS X, you could also download [BBEdit](https://www.barebones.com/products/bbedit/).
+If you are using MacOS X, you could also download the free version of [BBEdit](https://www.barebones.com/products/bbedit/).

 #### Downloading the files

 All files used in this exercise can be downloaded from this github directory.
-Use the green 'Clone or Download' button on the topright to download all the files.
+Use the green 'Clone' or 'Download ZIP' button on the topright to download all the files.
+Unzip the file by clicking on it.

 ##### Directory/file descriptions
 - [mothur-generated files](https://github.com/aseekatz/AnaerobeWorkshop/tree/master/mothurfiles)